UPTokenizing/digitalIdentity/frontendScholarCurriculum/README.md

   This application is the Front-End for the digital identity project.
 This offers a solution to have a interactive interface.

 ## Pre-requirements
-  Although it should have been installed previously.
-Check if you have the network created:
+  Check the network created previously:

     docker network inspect TokPhyAppNetwork

-  If not, install it with:

-      docker network create --gateway 172.18.1.1 --subnet 172.18.1.0/24 TokPhyAppNetwork
+  You must see the network details

 ## Install process
-  Download this repository to a path on your computer, so-called PATHL, from now on.
-Execute the following steps:
+Go to path "digitalIdentity/frontendScholarCurriculum", so-called PATHL, there you can see this readme.
+Execute the following steps

-  Go to the following path:

-      cd PATHL
+    cd <PATHL>
-  You must see Dockerfile, README.md file, and folder frontendScholarCurriculumApp:

-      ls
-  Download ubuntu image (although this step should not be required because of the previous Ganache installation):
+Create the new image from digitalidentityimage container, first check its id:

-      sudo docker pull ubuntu:24.04
+    sudo docker ps -a

-  Build the ubuntu image in a repository:
+Now you must create the image:

-      sudo docker build -t frontendscholarcurriculum  <PATHL>
+    sudo docker commit <digitaldentityimage Container Id> frontendscholarcurriculum

 Run ubuntu:

-      sudo docker run -it --network TokPhyAppNetwork -p 5513:5513  -v  <PATHL>:/frontendscholarcurriculum  frontendscholarcurriculum
+    sudo docker run -dit --name frontendscholarcurriculum --network TokPhyAppNetwork  -p 5513:5513  -v  <PATHL>:/frontendscholarcurriculum   digitalidentityimage

+Go into container **frontendscholarcurriculum** by checking the CONTAINER ID with the following:

+    sudo docker ps -a

+    sudo docker exec -it <containerid> /bin/bash

-  Then, go to the path:
+  Then, go to the ubuntu instance path:

       cd frontendscholarcurriculum/frontendScholarCurriculumApp/